olsantiago/weather-app-frontend/README.md

 ```
 ### Notes
 ---------------
-- any location that is available from [openweather](https://openweathermap.org/) will work
+- Any location that is available from [openweather](https://openweathermap.org/) will work
 - US locations are the only auto suggested
 - Current location will only work if location is allowed in browser